johnwcowan/r7rs-work/ProcessesCowan.md

-Very preliminary version of a high-level process management library.
+A pre-SRFI for a high-level process management library.
 It's based to some degree on the Python 3 subprocess module.

 ## Issues